SCLW/Circuitry-Based-Sound/readme.md

 table of content
 ### Logic Control

 In digital electronics, binary numbers are represented by two defined voltage levels that are specified by the used technology and circuit.
-The two signal states "0" and "1" are also often referred to as "(logical) high" and "(logical) low", "true" and "false" or "ON" and "OFF".
+For example signal ground in a give circuit can represent "0" and the positive voltage rail can represent "1".
+The two states "0" and "1" are also often referred to as "(logical) high" and "(logical) low", "true" and "false" or "ON" and "OFF".
 Therefore, electronic switching processes allowed for logical calculations.

 IMAGE Oscilloscope SQUAREWAVE with EXPLANATION

-In this context, a logic gate is a single input - output device, designed to carry out a specific boolean operation. ..
-Mapped to a voltage level as a function of time, a rectengular waveform is the result.
-Logic gates can than be used to control their output states and hence the performance of the waveform over time.
+In this context, a logic gate is a single input - output device, designed to carry out a specific boolean operation, mapped to two voltage levels.
+Over time, the two alternating voltage levels form a rectangular waveform and the speed of switching between the two levels is perceived as pitch.
+By combining several logic functions, complex switching performance can be achieved, ranging from  modulated frequencies and interesting spectras to slow, rhythmic pulses oder repeating tones or scales (gated). or sequences

+rectangular waveforms or square waves have a distinct sound duty cycle

 Example: NOR
 Voltage controlled inputs